Sensei Oren Teichmann Yodan Tashi

 During his karate hiatus while at Kingston University, Oren took up the Brazilian martial art of Capoeira.
 Under his instructor, he took part in the Brazilian handover event of the Paralympics Closing Ceremony.

 He came second in the European Axé Capoeira championships in Prague, June 2013, and in the NAS Southern Rounds, Advanced Sparring Rounds in July 2013.

 Following his return to Sussex, Oren ceased training with the Capoeira group in order to focus on karate and judo.
 He had graded to 2nd Corda.

 As of April 2014, a decade after starting martial arts, Oren began training with Seishin Judo, under the supervision of Sensei Bruce Scrivens 6th Dan.
-He came bronze in his first competition in Worthing in February 2015 and is currently a 4th Kyu.
+He came bronze in his first competition in Worthing in February 2015 and is a 4th Kyu.
 He left the club in October 2016.

 Sensei Oren is a technology enthusiast.
 He studied computer programming at Kingston University and is currently training as an accountant.
 He is a keen, learning photographer (taking many of the photos seen on this website) and hopes to be able to pursue this hobby further in the future.
-He regularly trains at the gym, favouring to lift twice his bodyweight rather than run.

 “I hope to see myself continue doing martial arts until the day I can no longer stand up.
 After that, I plan to carry on doing them sitting down.”

 Oren Teichmann, 2015